ararog/health_up/README.md

 loclx http 8000
 ```

-## Update the webhook URL in your Twilio account to the ngrok or loclx URL.
+## Update the webhook URL in your Twilio account

 1. In twillio console, go to Develop tab
 2. Click on Messaging - Try it out - Send a whatsapp message